ProjectPythia/pythia-foundations/appendix/glossary.md

 upstream
 : The project repository from which a fork was created.

+version control
+: A software practice for tracking and managing changes to code and other information stored in {term}`repositories <repository>`

 version control system
 : Software tools that track and manage changes to project code and files over time.